We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cancer screening is a group of diagnostic procedures used to detect cancer before it presents apparent symptoms.

-Many types of cancer, including breast, colorectal, and prostate cancer, present few obvious symptoms early on.
+Many types of cancer, including breast, colorectal, and prostate, present few obvious symptoms early on.
 As a result, you might have cancer and not even realize it.
 Cancer screening can catch these illnesses when they’re most responsive to treatment.

 What are the types of cancer screening?

-At New York Specialty Clinics, the team offers several types of cancer screening, including:
+At New York Medical Vascular Care, the team offers several types of cancer screening, including

 Mammograms